Sample Notice of Assessment

 When will the applications be available?

-For the 2019/20 program year, the Affordable Access application forms will become available Tuesday, May 14, 2019 and will be accepted beginning Tuesday, May 21, 2019.
+For the 2020/2021 program year, the Affordable Access application forms will become available shortly and will be accepted beginning Monday, May 25, 2020.
+Carefully review the application to ensure you have all the documentation required.

 How do I submit my application?